- Approach an interview by thinking like the interviewer

 - Consider the themes of questions and the top skills they are assessing

-- Begin categorizing your experiences so you’re ready to answer any question
+- Begin categorizing your experiences (still using the STAR method) so you’re ready to answer any question

 - What do you think are the top 2 goals of an interviewer during the behavioral interview?

 - What are some ways that people can prepare for behavioral interviews?

 Note - your interviewer won’t always say it, but you can and should ask questions throughout the entire proccess.
 Given a code challenge in a language you aren’t familar with?
 Ask to complete it in Ruby or JS.
 Unclear about what they are looking for in the challenge?
 Ask them to clarify.

 Many people approach interviews with the mindset that they need to improvise their answer for every question they are asked.
 This approach can lead to lots of nerves going into the interviews because you’re thinking:

 What if I can’t think of a good answer on the spot?

 It can also lead to you leaving an interview thinking: